SUNET/docker-edusign-app/README.rst

     Default: `redis://localhost:6379/0`.

 ALLOW_BANKID
-    Whether to show the UI widget that allows inviters to let invitees sign with BankID
+    Whether to show the UI widget that allows inviters to let invitees sign with BankID or Freja+.

-    Default: false
+    Default: true

 BANKID_WHITELIST
-    Comma separated list of scopes, so users having an eppn belonging to those scopes can allow BankID signatures in their invitations.
+    Comma separated list of scopes, so users having an eppn belonging to those scopes can allow BankID and Freja+ signatures in their invitations.
+This whitelist is shared by both BankID and Freja+.

     Default: `sunet.se,eduid.se`